London is one of the most popular destinations among art lovers. These 10 destinations will help you discover the best the city has to offer for...

 Keith gave up his professional career as an engraver and instead turned full-time to watercolors.
 Here he achieved considerable success.
 As a result he became a prominent member of both the Bohemian Club and the San Francisco Art Association.
 In addition, he received a significant commission from the Northern Pacific Railroad to paint scenes along its routes in the Pacific Northwest.
 This led to the financial stability that allowed him to travel and hone his art skills.
 As a result, he traveled to Europe and trained alongside Dusseldorf romantic landscape painters in Germany and the Barbizon School in Paris.

 Upon his return stateside, Keith became acquainted with another famous Scottish immigrant, John Muir.
 The pair quickly became life-long friends.
 They inspired each other and took many camping trips together throughout the wilderness of California.
-As a result of these trips, Keith created many breath-taking paintings.
+As a result of these trips, Keith created many breath-taking paintings of California landscapes.

 Unfortunately, a significant portion of Keith’s oeuvre was destroyed along with his studio in the fires following the catastrophic San Francisco earthquake of 1906.
 Despite this great loss, Keith remains a revered icon of California’s art history.